Biking Adventures

 Getting Started with Cycling

-Starting cycling has gotten complicated with all the bike types and gear options flying around.
-As someone who started cycling because I needed transportation and couldn’t afford a car — ended up discovering one of the best activities for physical and mental health — I learned everything there is to know about getting into this sport.
+Starting cycling has grown more complex with the bike types and gear options flying around.
+As someone who started cycling because I needed transportation and couldn’t afford a car — ended up discovering one of the best activities for physical and mental health — I taught myself the working side of getting into this sport.
 Today, I’ll share what I wish someone had told me.

 What Kind of Riding Do You Want?

-Probably should have led with this section, honestly.
+Probably should have led on this subject, in fairness.
 Before buying anything, think about what you’ll actually do.
 Commuting to work?
 Weekend fitness rides?
 Mountain trails?
 Each needs different equipment.

 Road cycling: Pavement riding, either for exercise or getting places.
 Efficient, fast, can cover lots of ground.